$ oc rollout latest dc/<name>

 With the above example, when the

-latest tag value of the
+latest tag value of the origin-ruby-sample

-imagestream changes and the new image value differs from the current image
+image stream changes and the new image value differs from the current image

-helloworld container, a new
+specified in the deployment configuration’s helloworld container, a new

-A deployment is completed by a Pod that consumes resources (memory, CPU, and ephemeral storage) on a node.
-By default, Pods consume unbounded node resources.
-However, if a project specifies default container limits, then Pods consume resources up to those limits.
+A deployment is completed by a pod that consumes resources (memory, CPU, and ephemeral storage) on a node.
+By default, pods consume unbounded node resources.
+However, if a project specifies default container limits, then pods consume resources up to those limits.

 You can also limit resource use by specifying resource limits as part of the deployment strategy.
 Deployment resources can be used with the Recreate, Rolling, or Custom deployment strategies.